dmolsen/MQSugr/README.md

 # MQSugr #

-MQSugr is a wrapper for [Modernizr.load](http://www.modernizr.com/docs/#load) that provides some syntactic sugar focused on loading CSS and JavaScript files using media queries and browser features.
-It uses a file naming convention to help make it easier to view files in a filesystem and know which breakpoint & feature they're related to.
-You're not required to follow the naming convention to use MQSugr.
+MQSugr is a wrapper for [Modernizr.load](http://www.modernizr.com/docs/#load) that provides some syntactic sugar for loading CSS and JavaScript files using media queries and browser features.
 MQSugr was developed as a way for me to learn more about JavaScript.

 ## Sugar Isn't Always Good for You ##